blurryface7200/Objection-Classification-ML/README.md

 <img width="356" alt="image" src="https://github.com/blurryface7200/Objection-Classification-ML/assets/94574451/e304b5de-83a3-4283-89b4-882559c20892">

 The methodology used in the model is based on Convolutional Neural Networks (CNN).
-It is achieved by training a model using the training images and labels and tweaking and adding on a few layers to achieve good accuracy.
+It is achieved by training a model using the training images and labels and tweaking and adding on a few layers to achieve better accuracy.

 Achieved an accuracy of 53.1% on the testing data.